 The main Key feature is the contracting pain or the distending sensation in the lower abdomen, often referring down to the scrotum or vagina.

 The cause is Cold, which can arise from external or internal causes.

 Externally, it can be due to exposure to cold weather or cold circumstances (though theoretically any kind of weather could produce the symptoms).

 It can begin from wearing too few clothes, a common problem where fashion demands it, or from getting wet, even on moderately warm days, then allowing a cool breeze to blow you dry.

 Internally, this may arise when there is deficiency of Yang, which occurs usually only after a period of time, such as after a serious illness, or where there has been a condition of dampness for years, or in old age.
 It can occur suddenly, or at least much faster, after heavy lifting or extra-ordinary physical effort, but here there would also be cold, invading after you exhausted yourself.

-Hence the improvement from heat, which can come from hot compresses, warm hot water bottles, warm drinks, and so on, including a hot bath.
-Acupuncture needles with moxa can get right down to the acupuncture point which needs help, and warm it.
+Hence the improvement from heat, which can come from hot compresses, warm or hot water bottles, warm drinks, mulled wine and so on, including a hot bath.
+Acupuncture needles with moxa on them or round their base can get right down to the acupuncture point which needs help, and warm it up.

 Disperse the Cold and calm the Liver.
 Moxa is excellent for this!

 Sounds simple doesn’t it?!
 Often it is – surprisingly so.

 In any case, after clearing the Cold, any sensible acupuncturist would urge the patient to continue with treatment a bit longer, so as – if possible – to strengthen the patient’s metabolism and immune force (these are Western medicine words that don’t really or fully convey what Chinese medicine means by Upright Qi).